James R. Davila and Richard Bauckham, eds. Old Testament Pseudepigrapha, vol. 2: More Noncanonical Scriptures

 • The Acts of Xanthippe and Polyxena (David Eastman)

-These works pick up on several characters in Acts (Barnabas, Cornelius, Timothy and Titus) as well as several expansions on Acts.
+These works pick up on several characters in Acts (Barnabas, Cornelius, Timothy, and Titus) as well as several expansions on Acts.
 A converted pagan priest named John remembers his encounter with Barnabas on Cyprus.
 Although a companion of Paul and Barnabas, Paul was upset with him because he left parchments behind in Pamphylia.
 This short book contains the martyrdom of Barnabas and his ascension to heaven.
-The Acts of Cornelius expands the canonical story by introduction a governor Demetrius, “a philosopher and fearful in heathen matters” who interrogates Cornelius and tries to force him to sacrifice to a god.
-Cornelius survives this persecution and Demetrius eventually converts.
+The Acts of Cornelius expands the canonical story by introducing a governor, Demetrius, “a philosopher and fearful in heathen matters,” who interrogates Cornelius and tries to force him to sacrifice to a god.
+Cornelius survives this persecution, and Demetrius eventually converts.

-In The Acts of Xanthippe and Polyxena is much like a Greek romance novel describing the Paul’s conversion of Xanthippe in Spain and the adventures of Polyxena, a young woman who meets several apostles and is eventually baptized by Andrew.
-Typical of Greek romances, Polyxena is abducted, thrown to the lions, but eventually preserved (and her tormentors are converted).
+In The Acts of Xanthippe and Polyxena is much like a Greek romance novel describing Paul’s conversion of Xanthippe in Spain and the adventures of Polyxena, a young woman who meets several apostles and is eventually baptized by Andrew.
+Typical of Greek romances, Polyxena is abducted and thrown to the lions but eventually preserved (and her tormentors are converted).
 In The Acts of Titus, Titus is descended from Minos the Cretan and came to faith after reading the Book of Hebrews and Isaiah.
 He became Paul’s companion in Antioch and eventually did ministry in the island of Crete.
-After his death, his tomb was able to help those with unclear spirits.
+After his death, his tomb was able to help those with unclean spirits.

 Epistles